 In the case of investment funds, these should be included in this form at a total level and not on a look-through basis, as the look-through is reported on QAD236 i.e. only one line per fund should be reported on this form.

 This form will be used for collecting information required for the Lloyd’s Internal Model (LIM) as well as for oversight.
 To ensure that adequate information for LIM is available, the original EIOPA template has been tailored to include fields to collect information on funds in syndicate (FIS).
 The two fields that have been added are market value (Non-FIS) and market value (FIS).

+Lloyd’s Europe Reinsurance Collateral Deposit

+Lloyd’s Europe implemented a Reinsurance Collateral Deposit (RCD) from 1 January 2026 for YoA 2026 onwards, in order to meet regulatory expectations.
+Participating syndicates must report the following within QAD230 fields as:

+CIC: Deposits to Cedants (XT75)

+Asset ID Code: LloydsEuropeRCD

+Asset Pledged as Collateral: 2 – Collateral for Reinsurance Accepted

+Rest of the fields must be reported in line with the QAD specification.

 Lloyd’s managed and cash sweep investment funds

 Funds managed by Lloyd’s Treasury & Investment Management (LTIM) (ASL, Overseas Trust Funds and PTF Commingled Funds) will be reported as directly held assets and reported in QAD 230 with reduced look-through information provided by LTIM in QAD 236.